-This video is called Cheetahs in Iran; the last stronghold of the Asiatic cheetah.
+This video is about cheetahs in Iran; the last stronghold of the Asiatic cheetah.

 From Wildlife Extra: